 • This is required to work with human trafficking survivors

-In addition to the above, a Service Volunteer must have:
+In addition to the above, an Indirect Service Volunteer must have:

 • Training on VCC 101, DV 101, SA 101 and HT 101